nvim-neotest/neotest/README.md

 setting which is by default very high, and lowering this can lead to excessive writes to disk.
 It's recommended to use https://github.com/antoinemadec/FixCursorHold.nvim which allows detaching `updatetime` from the frequency of the `CursorHold` event.
+The repo claims it is no longer needed but it is still recommended (See [this issue](https://github.com/antoinemadec/FixCursorHold.nvim/issues/13))

 Install with your favourite package manager alongside nvim-dap